AI-Hypercomputer/maxtext/README.md

     gcloud config set compute/zone $ZONE
     ```

-    Create ssh keys for gcloud, we recommend leaving a blank password (hit enter twice after running the below command), and you can choose not to overwrite (n) if you are prompted that the the file already exists.
+    Create ssh keys for gcloud, we recommend leaving a blank password (hit enter twice after running the below command).
+If you are prompted that the the file already existsand you can choose not to overwrite by selecting "n".
     ```
     ssh-keygen -f ~/.ssh/google_compute_engine
     ```